-Methods of Persuasion covers the packaging of information from pre-delivery to post-deliver to (dramatically) increase the likelihood of compliance.
+Methods of Persuasion covers the packaging of information from pre-delivery to post-delivery to (dramatically) increase the likelihood of compliance.

 Nick Kolenda does a wonderful job and Methods of Persuasion is one of the best books I have read on persuasion.